garrandall/popular-music-data/tracks/love-walks-in-van-halen.md

 Reach back
 Remember with all your might

-Ooh there she stands in a silken gown
+Oh there she stands in a silken gown
 Silver lights shining down

 And then you sense a change